Stuart McCall: Rangers

 In the summer of 1991, McCall signed for Scottish club Rangers for £1.2 million.
 Rangers had just won their third successive Scottish Premier Division title.

 Under newly appointed manager Walter Smith, McCall ended up playing in the final six of the club's nine successive Scottish league titles, and with Rangers also winning a string of cup competitions during that time, McCall picked up a total of ten major trophies north of the border.
 In his first season at Ibrox, Rangers won the league and cup double, before they achieved greater success in 1992–93, winning both cups 2–1 against Aberdeen and coming nine points ahead of Aberdeen in the league.
 McCall also enjoyed European success that season when the Glasgow club narrowly missed out on an appearance in the UEFA Champions League 1992–93 final, coming second in the semi-final group stage to eventual winners Olympique de Marseille.
 Citing the reason for their success as the spirit which Smith instilled in the team, McCall later said: "It was an incredible season.
 We won the domestic Treble, we went 44 games unbeaten and we did not lose a single game in Europe.
 And, though we said we would do it again next year, we all knew it was unrepeatable."
+He placed fourth for the SFWA award in 1993.

 In 1993–94, Rangers added another Scottish League Cup title along with the league championship, but lost 1–0 in the final of the Scottish Cup to Dundee United, surprisingly being denied a second successive treble.
 The following season saw Rangers win the league by their greatest margin as they finished 15 points ahead of Motherwell, but they failed to reach the final of either of the domestic cups.
 Although their winning margin was reduced to four points, from city rivals Celtic, in 1995–96, Rangers' points tally of 87 was a record-high total.

 McCall played in his fourth Scottish Cup final as Rangers defeated Hearts 5–1.
 His Rangers side again pushed Celtic into second place in 1996–97 and defeated Hearts 4–3 in the Scottish League Cup (McCall had suffered an injury prior to that final which ruled him out until the end of the season, and he did not play in sufficient league games for a medal).
 But with the club chasing an unprecedented 10th straight title in 1997–98 they had to settle for the runners-up position, with Celtic winning the league by two points on the final day of the season.
 McCall was substituted in the Scottish Cup final defeat to Hearts as Rangers went the season without picking up a single title for the first season in McCall's time at the club.

 In February 2008, McCall became the 71st inductee into the Rangers hall of fame.
 McCall's former teammate and Rangers assistant manager Ally McCoist presented him with the award.